It's been like forever since we've had a story worth doing a wrap up on but what the @#@!#@! here we go:

 I've saved Blair for last as he's become the Rogers baseball MVP.
 His show with Brunt is must listen to for all things Blue Jays.
-I don't give a rats a!@ about the stuttering that so many of you complain about.
+I don't give a rats [email protected] about the stuttering that so many of you complain about.
 In terms of content the show is awesome.
 Add in the hour with Barker and it's a real cherry on top.
 I have no clue if what Barker is selling is legit or not, but he is entertaining.

 Across the dial, I give the TSN folks credit for getting good guests talking baseball.
 The morning show's regular rotation of guests, Arthur, Simmons et all in addition to steady rotation (like the pun?) of baseball guests made for a good stretch of listening over the last couple of weeks.